The JS Framework for

 pm2 save

-This will save the PM2 configuration so that it starts automatically when the server restarts.
+This will save the PM2 configuration so it starts automatically when the server reboots.